 Automating the Model Building Process

 The holy grail of supply chain design is to have a high-fidelity ‘digital twin’ at your fingertips.
-From this living model of your physical supply chain, you can quickly evaluate scenarios by pulling the supply chain levers under consideration and assessing the impact to key metrics.
-While extremely valuable insights are unlocked by applying scenarios to the digital twin, this metaphoric pot of gold is far-too-often at the end of an onerous trudge through data management and baseline modeling.
+From this living model of your physical supply chain, you can quickly engage in scenario planning by pulling the supply chain levers under consideration and assessing the impact to key metrics.
+While extremely valuable insights are unlocked by applying scenarios to the digital supply chain twin, this metaphoric pot of gold is far-too-often at the end of an onerous trudge through data management and baseline modeling.

 With such extensive effort expended on data management and baseline modeling, the ultimate question becomes, “How can you accelerate the time to value?”
 As with any defined process, data management and baseline modeling can be largely automated.
 Moreover, the upfront effort of such automation may be less than you would think.

 Whether supply chain design is a core competency or a support function within your organization, there are likely some common themes across all of your modeling initiatives.
 Perhaps they consistently revolve around decisions of capital expenditure, how to best serve a new market, or the impact of rationalizing assets.
 While the investments, geographies, property, and equipment in question may be different each time, the structure of the automation pertains less to the data and more to the business question itself.
 To this end, automating the model building process creates value in the following ways.